SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 any of the ``VendingMachineError`` enums cases, ``nourish(with:)`` propogates the error to its call site.
 The error is then caught by the general ``catch`` clause.

-The aforementioned situation shouldn't happen since ``vend(itemNamed:)`` is implemented to only ever throw a ``VendingMachineError``.
-However, because ``throws`` don't contain type information, you must include a general ``catch`` clause somewhere along the propogation chain to exhaustively handle errors.

 .. _ErrorHandling_Optional: